ocaml-ppx/ocamlformat/README.md

 ### Preset profiles

 Preset profiles set all options, overriding lower priority configuration.
 A preset profile can be set using the `--profile` (or `-p`) option.
+You can pass the option `--profile=<name>` on the command line or add `profile = <name>` in an .ocamlformat configuration file.

 The available profiles are:
 - `default` sets each option to its default value
 - `compact` sets options for a generally compact code style